 The primary considerations in extending a loan commitment are the property value, the perspective borrowers’ relevant experience, and the perceived risk by Good Funds Lending, LLC.
 The following represent a subset of qualifications and requirements for loan consideration.
 The qualifications are considered collectively and loan commitments are not guaranteed even if all the qualifications and requirements listed here are met.

-Borrower Qualifications and Requirements:Most loans provided (including the loan programs listed on this website) require that in addition to entity that holds title that there are 2 qualified human borrowers as well.
-Under certain circumstances, Good Funds Lending, LLC may offer loans with only 1 human cosigner, but the terms of the loan typically vary from the loan programs listed on the website (often the Loan To Value ratio is lower with a single human borrower, but other terms may also change).
+Borrower Qualifications and Requirements:Most loans provided (including the loan programs listed on this website) require that in addition to the entity (and all members/shareholders/owners of the entity) that holds title to the property, that there are 2 qualified human borrowers.
+Good Funds Lending, LLC may offer loans with a single human borrower, but the terms of the loan typically vary from the loan programs listed on the website; typically the Loan To Value ratio is 5% lower with a single human borrower, but other terms may also change.

 - The borrower on title must be a corporation, LLC or partnership, registered with the Colorado Secretary of State.

 - If the property will undergo rehab, at least one cosigner on the loan must have completed at least 2 rehab projects of similar scale or large in the last 3 years (or have other qualifications which the Lender believes sufficient).